petestmarie/pi-rtlsdr-igate-docker/README.md

-Dockerfile and systemd script for running an APRS IGate (via [Direwolf](https://github.com/wb2osz/direwolf)) on a RaspberryPi with an attached RTL-SDR dongle.
+Dockerfile and systemd script for running an APRS IGate (via [Direwolf](https://github.com/wb2osz/direwolf)) on a Raspberry Pi with an attached RTL-SDR dongle.

-I've tested this on a RaspberryPi 3, but it only takes < 20% CPU so I bet it runs on any RaspberryPi.
+I've tested this on a Raspberry Pi 4.

 ## Usage

-Make sure you have Docker installed on the RaspberryPi.
+Make sure you have Docker installed on the Raspberry Pi.
 You probably want to run

     curl -sSL https://get.docker.com | sh